mallorbc/whisper_mic/README.md

 ## Video Tutorial

-See the video tutorial for this repo [here](https://www.youtube.com/watch?v=nwPaRSlDSaY)
+The latest video tutorial for this repo can be seen [here](https://youtu.be/S58MGCU7Wgg)

-The video is a bit out of date now.
-The code is much better now and pip installable
+An older video tutorial for this repo can be seen [here](https://www.youtube.com/watch?v=nwPaRSlDSaY)

 ### Professional Assistance